 - Getting the jitters the first time you drive a car.

-- Entering into a job interview with butterflies in your stomach.
+- Entering a job interview with butterflies in your stomach.

-An uncomfortable situation can be the result of it simply being the very first time you’ve experienced it.
+An uncomfortable situation can result from simply being the first time you’ve experienced it.

 “View uncomfortability as your bodies way of signaling to you this is something new and unfamiliar.”

 Be thankful your body has got your back.

 Did you know that feeling fear or excitement for this new experience is based on your perspective of it?

 Fear and excitement both activate the same neuronal pathways in our bodies.